April – Walk Islay

 RSPB – Loch Gruniart and The Oa.
 Visitor Center at Loch Gruniart – 01496 850505

 Regular tours at both sites.
-Loch Gruniart is noted for its geese and wading brids, while the reserve at the The Oa you can spot golden eagles and choughs.
+Loch Gruniart is noted for its geese and wading birds, while the reserve at The Oa you can spot golden eagles and choughs.

 More information www.rspb.org.uk

 Islay Natural History Trust, Port Charlotte – 01496 850288